moorepants/dissertation/_sources/motioncapture.txt

 .. _figFft3062:

 .. figure:: figures/motioncapture/fft3062.*
-   :width: 6.97in
+   :width: 4in

-   figFft3062
+   :align: center
+   :target: _images/fft3062.png

    The frequency content of the first five principal components for normal pedaling at 10 km/h.
-The vertical black line represents the open loop weave frequency (0.28 Hz) determined from Figure :ref:`figEigPlot` at this forward speed.
-The pedaling frequency is about 0.8 Hz at this speed, see Figure :ref:`figPedalSteerAngle`.
+The vertical black line represents the open loop weave frequency (0.28 Hz) determined from :ref:`Figure 4 <figEigPlot>` at this forward speed.
+The pedaling frequency is about 0.8 Hz at this speed, see :ref:`Figure 10 >figSteerAnglePedal>`.

 Several conclusions can be drawn from examining the coefficient data.
 First, some of the components are linked by the frequencies of the coefficients and describe an identifiable motion.
 The most obvious of these is that the vertical and horizontal pedaling components make up the circular pedaling motion.
 Both vary periodically and have a dominant frequency which is defined by the cadence.
-In the example trial, Table :ref:`tabTrialDesc`, the upper body motions are also linked to the pedaling.
+In the example trial, :ref:`Table 1 <tabTrialDesc>`, the upper body motions are also linked to the pedaling.
 Components 8 and 9 both correspond to a frequency that is twice the pedaling frequency, which may be due to the forces created during each pedal stroke.
 Component 6 seems to be the result of